 If it were up to me, I would be independently wealthy and refuse to take a single dollar in advertising money. :-) However, that's not the case so I'm always figuring out ways to balance presenting you (my readers) with interesting, relevant content and keeping myself afloat financially.
 These are my current policies:

 - My banner ads are either direct arrangements with companies, or ad networks where I earn a small amount of money based on the # of views that I receive.

 - I use PPC affiliate programs, which means I earn $ every time someone clicks a link.
 I do not earn commission on your purchases though - and I prefer it that way!
-I'm not selling anything, but browsing is no-problem!
+I'm not selling anything or have any vested interest in you buying something.
 The only links that do earn commission on are Stella & Dot.
 I really appreciate you shopping using my links though, since it's no added cost for you, and helps me keep J's Everyday Fashion going.

 - I sometimes receive items as gifts from companies and these are clearly marked as "c/o" (courtesy of) on the blog.
-I turn down free items 95% of the time, because I like to keep these free items at a reasonable amount (no more than a couple hundred dollars a month).
+I turn down free items 99% of the time, because I like to keep these free items at a reasonable amount (no more than a couple hundred dollars a month).
 I also won't accept items that are out of my price range, or I wouldn't buy with my own money.
-I choose all of the items myself (via a store credit or gift card) and don't feature something unless it was selected by me, for my closet, and not just to post on the blog.
 The opinions and reviews I include with these products (such as "I love this necklace") are honest, and are never done at the request of a company.